-Complexity: In terms of the computational complexity of ROBIN, we can see that the while loop (lines 4-13) is repeated k times.
-Line 5 takes O(kn) time to compute the distance of each point to each of the seeds in \mathcal{C} , and $O(n \log n)$ time to sort them in decreasing order of the minimum distance to any seed.
-At first glance the for loop (line 6) appears to be expensive, since it can potentially loop over the O(n) points in sorted order of distance, and computing the LOF value for x (line 7) can also take time O(n), for a total of $O(n^2)$ time.
-In fact, this will certainly happen if all points or even a majority of the points are outliers.
-However, in such cases, the whole clustering task would be meaningless.
-In realistic cases, where the signalto-noise ratio is high, the for loop in line 6 is in fact repeated only a few times, which can practically be estimated to be $O(\log n)$.
-Computing the LOF takes O(n) in high dimensions, but in lower dimensions one can use a range search index like kd-trees, which can compute the mp nearest neighbors in $O(n^{1-1/d})$ time, where d is the dimensionality of the dataset.
-Since |N(x,mp)| is approximately mp, we then get an overall complexity of $O(mp \cdot n^{1-1/d} \cdot \log n)$.
-Combining the k iterations of the while loop, with the O(nk) time for line 5, and $O(mp \cdot n^{1-1/d} \cdot \log n)$ for the for loop, and assuming that mp = O(k), we obtain a total computation complexity of $O(k^3 n \log n)$ in the worst case.
+Complexity: In terms of the computational complexity of ROBIN, we can see that the while loop (lines 3-16) is repeated k times.
+Thus, in aggregation, line 5 (and line 7) takes O(knd) time to compute the distances of each point to each of the seeds in \mathcal{C} .
+Running the sort routine (on the same lines) for k times takes $O(kn \log n)$ time.
+At first glance, the for loop (line 9) appears to be expensive, since it can potentially loop over the O(n) points in sorted order of distance, when all points are outliers; and also, computing the LOF value for x (line 10) can also take time O(n), for a total of $O(n^2)$ time.
+In fact, this will never happen because of the definition of LOF, which computes the outlier factor locally; so a point is outlier with respect to other points in the neighborhood that are not outlier.
+So, in realistic cases, the for loop in line 9 is in fact repeated only a few times, which can practically be estimated to be a constant, L. Of-course, for very noisy dataset, L will assume a higher value, but is still negligible with respect to n.
+Computing the LOF takes O(n)in high dimensions, but in lower dimensions one can use a range search index like kd-trees (Samet, 2006), which can compute the mp nearest neighbors in $O(n^{1-1/d} + mp)$ time, where d is the dimensionality of the dataset.
+Since, $mp \ll n$ (for example, mp is 25, whereas n is in the order of 10k), we can ignore the mp in the above complexity term, and aggregating for the k runs, yields an overall complexity of the for loop to be of $O(k \cdot n^{1-1/d} \cdot L)$.
+Combining all the three costs (distance computation, sorting and LOF computation) together, the total complexity is equal to $O(ndk + kn \cdot \log n + kL \cdot n^{1-1/d})$ Thus, the total worst case computation complexity is $O(n \log n)$ in terms of n and linear in terms of k, and d.